-The cluster license key enables features and capacity within Redis Enterprise Software.
-A key can be added, or updated at any time in a cluster's life cycle.
-The absence of a key means the cluster is in trial mode.
+The cluster key (or license) enables features and capacity within Redis Enterprise Software.
+You can add or update a cluster key at any time in a cluster lifecycle.
+When the cluster does not have a cluster key, the cluster is in trial mode.

 Adding or Updating a Cluster Key

 You can add a cluster key to the cluster either:

 - During cluster setup using the web UI or CLI

 - After cluster setup using the web UI - Go to settings > general, paste your cluster key into the cluster key field, and click the Save button.

 An existing cluster key can be updated at any time provided the new cluster license key is valid.
 If saving of a new cluster key fails, the operation returns the error "invalid license key".
 In this case, the existing key stays in effect.